1.

 2.

 How does it work?
-How do we start?
+How do I start?

-If you’re reading these questions you’re already on our website.
-Also, check our Facebook page at www.facebook.com/BDsCycles, and when you’re ready call, text or email us to discuss your job.
+If you’re reading these questions you’re already on my website.
+Be sure to also check out my Facebook page at www.facebook.com/BDsCycles, and when you’re ready call, text or email me to discuss your job.
 A brief talk will enable us to address: what you have; what you want; approximate cost; time frame; and any other issues.
-We’ll then decide what the next step is.
+I'll then help you decide what the next step is.

 3.